SecretFox/AgentSwitcher/README.md

 When no suitable agent is found, default agent will be used.
 Default agent is automatically set when switching builds.

-Left-Click the icon to open QuickSelect menu, which contains your last 3 regular agents, and all your level 50 druids.
+Left-Click the icon (or "Agent Display", if enabled) to open QuickSelect menu, which contains your last 3 regular agents, and all your level 50 druids.
-You can also click on the "AgentDisplay" text, if you have it enabled.
 Right-click the icon to access mod settings.
 Shift + Left-Click to Toggle mod on/off.
 Icon can be moved while in GUI-Edit mode